nadavrot/compressor/README.md

 ![Time breakdown](docs/prof.png)

-This chart shows the size breakdown inside the binary.
-The green slices are the literals and literal lengths, and the gray slices show the offsets, and the length of the offsets.
-All of the slices are listed after entropy encoding, as they lay in the file.
+This chart shows the size breakdown of the compressed binary.
+The green slices represent the literals and literal lengths, and the gray slices represent the match-offsets and the match-lengths.
+The match-offsets section is split into two streams: entropy-encoded tokens, and extra bits which are not entropy encoded.

 ![size breakdown](docs/sizebreakdown.svg)

 The charts below show the match length and offset distributions.
 The match